 Differences between the different varieties of English can be very confusing.
 Today we are on our final look at spelling differences between American and British English.
-You can check the two previous articles here and here.
+You can check the two previous articles Part 1 or Part 2

 Doubled in both

 - When a word finishes in a stressed syllable and an inflection is added, doubling generally happens when the word ends in a single vowel followed by a single consonant, for example strip/stripped.

 - Compelled, excelling, propelled, rebelling also always double in both British and American varieties.

 Doubled in British English only